-Introduction to talend ETL tool
+Introduction to ETL

-- Transform: as the name suggests, the second helps us to transform the data, which includes migration of data to different destinations, tools, etc.
+- Transform: As the name suggests, the second helps us to transform the data, which includes migration of data to different destinations, tools, etc.

 - Load: As the name suggests here, we can say the last step for ETL, which helps us load the data to the centralized location.

 These steps are a very short description of ETL and what are the major components involved in it.
 As we have seen, it is an open-source data integration solution to the problem.
 Also, it is compatible with both data sources on the on-premises and in the cloud, making it the better choice for data integration from different sources.
 Also, we opt for the paid version of Talend ETL; it will give us more features that will help manage and monitor productivity and data governance.

 - Xplenty: This is also one of the solutions for data integration and a good ETL tool; it is also a cloud-based tool.
 That helps us to gather data from multiple sources.
 It helps us with a simple visual interface.
 That helps us in building our pipelines that can be between a large number of destinations and sources.
 If we talk about the usage, then more than 100 popular SaaS-based applications are using Xplenty, in short, packaged using Xplenty, which includes Amazon Redshift, Facebook, MongoDB, Salesforce, MySQL, QuickBooks, Slack, and many more are there.
 It offers us high security and scalability with great customer support in case of any issue.
 Using this, we can easily encrypt and decrypt our data field, which is another advantage of Xplenty.

 - Oracle Data Integrator Tool: This is a comprehensive data integration solution for the Oracle data management ecosystem.
 The current users of the Oracle application can use this.
 It is often termed ODI and supports both cloud-based and on-premises applications.
 It supports ELT.